Are you willing to do the work to get in front of federal buyers for the win? If so, it’s closing time.

 It’s a bit like that.

-If you’ve submitted all your proposals and are waiting to hear if you’ve won, and want to get a head start on the fiscal year that starts on October 1st… then, sure, dive into the forecast.
+If you’ve submitted all your task order proposals and are waiting to hear if you’ve won, and want to get a head start on the fiscal year that starts on October 1st… then, sure, dive into the forecast.

 Otherwise, at this time of year, make the POINTS OF CONTACT your focus when you’re looking at the forecasts.
 Who might you want to start a conversation with when the new fiscal year begins?
 If you’ve already bid a project they’re working on, they can’t talk to you now.